-- (1) Sell-through by Retailers of Hardwood Plywood made with a Veneer Core (HWPW-VC), Hardwood Plywood made with a Composite -Core (HWPW-CC), Particleboard (PB), Medium Density Fiberboard (MDF), or thin MDF Panels Before the Effective Dates of the Phase 1 and Phase 2 Emission Standards.
-Hardwood plywood, particleboard, or medium density fiberboard panels manufactured before the Phase 1 and Phase 2 effective dates specified in section 93120.2(a) may be sold, supplied, or offered for sale by retailers for up to twelve months after each of the specified effective dates.
-The specific sell-through dates for the Phase 1 and Phase 2 emission standards specified in section 93120.2(a) are as follows: - (A) Hardwood plywood made with a veneer core (HWPW-VC). - Panels of HWPW-VC manufactured before January 1, 2009, that do not comply with the Phase 1 standard may be sold, supplied, or offered for sale by retailers until December 31, 2009.
-Beginning January 1, 2010, all HWPW-VC, sold, supplied, or offered for sale, must comply with the Phase 1 standard, regardless of the date on which the products were manufactured. - Panels of HWPW-VC manufactured before January 1, 2014 2010, that do not comply with the Phase 2 standard may be sold, supplied, or offered for sale by retailers until December 31, 20112010.
-Beginning January 1, 20122011, all HWPW-VC, sold, supplied, or offered for sale, must comply with the Phase 2 standard, regardless of the date on which the products were manufactured. - (B) Hardwood plywood made with a composite core (HWPW-CC). - Panels of HWPW-CC manufactured before July 1, 2009, that do not comply with the Phase 1 standard may be sold, supplied, or offered for sale by retailers until June 30, 2010.
-Beginning July 1, 2010, all HWPW-CC, sold, supplied, or offered for sale, must comply with the Phase 1 standard, regardless of the date on which the products were manufactured.

-- 2. Panels of HWPW-CC manufactured before July 1, 2012, that do not comply with the Phase 2 standard may be sold, supplied, or offered for sale by retailers until June 30, 2013.
-Beginning July 1, 2013, all HWPW-CC, sold, supplied, or offered for sale, must comply with the Phase 2 standard, regardless of the date on which the products were manufactured. - (C) Particleboard (PB) and/or medium density fiberboard (MDF). - Panels of PB or MDF manufactured before January 1, 2009, that do not comply with the Phase 1 standard may be sold, supplied, or offered for sale by retailers until December 31, 2009.
-Beginning January 1, 2010, all PB or MDF, sold, supplied, or offered for sale, must comply with the Phase 1 standard, regardless of the date on which the products were manufactured. - Panels of PB or MDF manufactured before January 1, 2011, that do not comply with the Phase 2 standard may be sold, supplied, or offered for sale by retailers until December 31, 2011.
+- Panels of HWPW-VC manufactured before January 1, 2010, that do not comply with the Phase 2 standard may be sold, supplied, or offered for sale by retailers until December 31, 2010.
+Beginning January 1, 2011, all HWPW-VC, sold, supplied, or offered for sale, must comply with the Phase 2 standard, regardless of the date on which the products were manufactured. - (B) Hardwood plywood made with a composite core (HWPW-CC). - Panels of HWPW-CC manufactured before July 1, 2009, that do not comply with the Phase 1 standard may be sold, supplied, or offered for sale by retailers until June 30, 2010 December 31, 2010.
+Beginning July 1, 2010 January 1, 2011, all HWPW-CC, sold, supplied, or offered for sale, must comply with the Phase 1 standard, regardless of the date on which the products were manufactured. - Panels of HWPW-CC manufactured before July 1, 2012, that do not comply with the Phase 2 standard may be sold, supplied, or offered for sale by retailers until June 30, 2013.
+Beginning July 1, 2013, all HWPW-CC, sold, supplied, or offered for sale, must comply with the Phase 2 standard, regardless of the date on which the products were manufactured. - (C) Particleboard (PB) and/or medium density fiberboard (MDF). - Panels of PB or MDF manufactured before January 1, 2009, that do not comply with the Phase 1 standard may be sold, supplied, or offered for sale by retailers until December 31, 20092010.
+Beginning January 1, 20102011, all PB or MDF, sold, supplied, or offered for sale, must comply with the Phase 1 standard, regardless of the date on which the products were manufactured. - 2.
+Panels of PB or MDF manufactured before January 1, 2011, that do not comply with the Phase 2 standard may be sold, supplied, or offered for sale by retailers until December 31, 2011.
 Beginning January 1, 2012, all PB or MDF, sold, supplied, or offered for sale, must comply with the Phase 2 standard, regardless of the date on which the products were manufactured.